caoruicn1/My-Notes/Notes/Financial_Modeling.md

 - **Expected Shortfall**
     - The ES tells us the expected value of tomorrow's loss, conditional on it being worse than the VaR.
-    - The Expected SHortfall computes the average of the tail outcomes weighted by their probabilities.
+    - The Expected Shortfall computes the average of the tail outcomes weighted by their probabilities.
     - $$ES_{t+1}^p = -E_t[R_{PF,t+1}|R_{PF,t+1} < -VaR^p_{t+1}]$$
     - By **Normal distribution assumption**